civl-verifier/civl-verifier.github.io/doc.md

 # Introducing and Hiding Variables

 In a multi-layered refinement proof it is usually not only useful to change the granularity of atomicity, but also the state representation, i.e., the set of variables over which different program layers are expressed.
-In this section, we describe how CIVL supports introduction and hiding of both global and local variables.
+In this section, we describe how Civl supports introduction and hiding of both global and local variables.

 In the following example program, the usage of variable `x` is changed into the usage of variable `y`.